patmlr/qspec/README.md

 qspec
 =====

-A python package for calculations surrounding Collinear Laser Spectroscopy.
+A python package for calculations surrounding laser spectroscopy.

 The [_qspec_](https://github.com/lasersphere/qspec) Python package provides mathematical and physical functions frequently used in laser spectroscopy but also more general methods for data processing.